• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Soreness is relatively rare in conjunction with implant infection, but if it is present, it usually means the problem is severe.
 Other causes for concern are similar to sinus lift and bone graft infection symptoms.

-If you experience any of these symptoms, book an appointment with a 24/7 emergency dentist near you.
+If you experience any of these symptoms, search for emergency dental care near you immediately.

 Richard Hattaway